-Obje ctives Contr rols 01 To accommodate hybrid electric vehicles by ensuring that adequate charging points for these vehicles are provided in off-street private car parking areas.
-C1 The installation of a 15Amp dedicated circuit for vehicle charging is encouraged in garages for a dwelling house, semidetached dwelling or dual occupancies.
-If a 15Amp circuit is not installed, the garage includes at least one standard 10Amp charging point that is suitably located for charging electric vehicles, and can be dedicated for that purpose.
-C2 The installation of at least one 15Amp dedicated circuit for vehicle charging is encouraged in the common parking areas of a residential flat building, multi-unit dwellings, and the residential component of a mixed use development.
+01 To accommodate hybrid electric vehicles C1 The installation of 15Amp dedicated circuit for vehicle charging is encouraged by ensuring that adequate charging points for these vehicles are provided in in garages for a dwelling house, semioff-street private car parking areas. detached cwelling or dual occupancies.
+If a 45Amp circuit is not installed, the garage includes at least one standard Mamp charging point that is suitably zepealed by which a share a sh located for charging electric vehicles, and can be dedicated for that purpose.
+The installation of at least one 15Amp dedicated circuit for vehicle charging is encouraged in the common parking areas of a residential flat building, multi-unit dwellings, and the residential component of a mixed use development.
 The circuit is to be suitably located to provide for convenient, shared access.
 Alternatively, or in addition, the development may include a user pays charging point with a dedicated space for electric vehicles.
 C3 For commercial development, the car parking area may include a user pays charging point with a dedicated space for electric vehicles.
 Note: The charging points are to be shown on the DA plans.